 Who is covered under the policy?

-The attorneys practicing under the firm and staff members.
+The attorneys practising under the firm and the staff members.
 Not all staff members are automatically covered.
-Make sure to name the staff who may be required to gain, or already have access to the firm’s trust account to effect payments on behalf of the firm to clients.
+Make sure to name the staff who may be required to gain, or already have access to, the firm’s trust account to effect payments on behalf of the firm to clients.

 Why do staff members need the cover?